 Setting prices with appropriate markup percentages helps you keep more profit in your pocket.
 If you don’t learn how to price a product effectively, you could price a product too low or too high.

-Knowing how to calculate markup percentage helps you set and meet profitability goals (side note: do you know the difference between profit vs. profitability?).
+Knowing how to calculate markup percentage helps you set and meet profitability goals.
 With the markup percentage formula, you can get an idea of how much profit you will make.
 You can also see how many products you need to sell to meet your goals.

-Do you need a simple way to track your income and expenses?
-Sign up for a free trial of Patriot’s online bookkeeping software.
-We offer a 1099 software add-on for your contracting needs, and free, USA-based support.
+Do you need a better way to track your income and expenses?
+Sign up for a free trial of Patriot’s online accounting software to record transactions, accept credit card payments, and so much more.
+Start your free trial now!